Azure-Samples/cdm-azure-data-services-integration/Tutorial/CDM-Azure-Data-Services-Integration-Tutorial.md

 #### 4.6.2	Execute the transform procedures to populate the dimensional model
 Execute the transform procedures to populate the dimension and fact tables.
-1. In SSMS, run the following statement: `EXEC spTransformWideWorldImporters -Orders`
+1. In SSMS, run the following statement: `EXEC spTransformWideWorldImporters-Sales`

 This procedure invokes transform procedures for each dimension table and then the fact table.
 Review the SQL for each procedure to see the patterns used.